jajosheni/miniPhotoshop/README.md

 # miniPhotoshop
-This is a project me and my friend did in 4-5 days in C# ( first time I used c# )
+This is a project me and my friend did in 4-5 days in C#